tsd504/Capstone/README.md

 ### Order of Operation
 1. Collect Reddit posts from relevant subreddits
-2. Analyze posts for answerability
+2. Analyse posts for answerability
 3. Process answerable posts with RAG system

 ### General Summary
-The Reddit API component collects and analyzes Classic WoW Reddit posts, determining which can be answered with scraped game data.
+The Reddit API component collects and analyses Classic WoW Reddit posts, determining which can be answered with scraped game data.

 #### `collect_posts.py`
 Collects Reddit posts using PRAW (Python Reddit API Wrapper).